corda/corda/docs/source/tutorial-cordapp.rst

 * ``cordapp-template`` which contains a template CorDapp you can use to bootstrap your own CorDapps.
 It is the subject of this tutorial and should help you understand the basics of building a CorDapp.

-We recommend you read the non-technical white paper and technical white paper before you get started with Corda.
+We recommend you read the non-technical white paper and technical white paper before you get started with Corda:

+1. `The Introductory white paper <https://docs.corda.r3cev.com/_static/corda-introductory-whitepaper.pdf>`_ describes the motivating vision and background of the project.
+It is the kind of document your boss should read.
+It describes why the project exists and briefly compares it to alternative systems on the market.
+2. `The Technical white paper <https://docs.corda.r3cev.com/_static/corda-technical-whitepaper.pdf>`_ describes the entire intended design from beginning to end.
+It is the kind of document that you should read, or at least, read parts of.
+Note that because the technical white paper describes the intended end state, it does not always align with the implementation.

 Getting started
 ---------------